dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 ```
 VERBOSE: Checking dependencies
 VERBOSE: The secure channel between the local computer and the domain is in good condition.
-VERBOSE: Fetching NESTED AD groups
+VERBOSE: Fetching AD groups with a value in extensionAttribute10
-VERBOSE: Syncing group members recursively from NESTED group(s) to UNNESTED group(s)
+VERBOSE: Syncing group members
-VERBOSE: app-graylog-access-NESTED > app-graylog-access-UNNESTED
+VERBOSE: role-title-designer: title -like '*Designer*'
-What if: app-graylog-access-NESTED > app-graylog-access-UNNESTED: (+) john.doe
+What if: role-title-designer: (+) john.doe
-What if: app-graylog-access-NESTED > app-graylog-access-UNNESTED: (+) sam.smith
+What if: role-title-designer: (+) sam.smith
-What if: app-graylog-access-NESTED > app-graylog-access-UNNESTED: (+) tom.tonkins
+What if: role-title-designer: (+) tom.tonkins
 ```

 ### PassThru